PLANT NAME

 POLLINATORS

-Helianthus mollis is pollinated primarily by various types of bees, such as Bumble bees, Metallic green sweat bees, Longhorn bees, Leafcutter bees and others.
-Other pollinators include Soldier beetles and bee flies.
+Helianthus mollis is pollinated primarily by various types of bees, such as Bumble bees, Metallic green sweat bees, Longhorn bees, Leafcutter bees and among others.
+Other pollinators include soldier beetles and bee flies.
 Butterflies visit the flowers for nectar and may aid in pollination.

 Oblique Longhorn bee